Note

 or gray16

-is choosen as color palette the colored
+is chosen as color palette the colored

 dataObject